ropensci/rotl/README.md

 [![Build Status](https://travis-ci.org/fmichonneau/rotl.svg)](https://travis-ci.org/fmichonneau/rotl.svg)

-# An R interface to TOL API
+# An R interface to Open Tree API

 This is the bleedingly-Alpha developmental version of an R package wrapping the Open Tree of Life data APIs, which being developed as part of the